 - Customers: your customer fails to pay for goods or services delivered.
 You may have paid for component parts and/or staff costs.

 - Suppliers: failure to deliver component parts may mean that you cannot produce a product or deliver a service to your end customer.
-This puts you in breach of your contract your customer who then refuses to pay.
+This puts you in breach of your contract with your customer, who then refuses to pay.
 You may have paid for other material, components and staff costs.
 You may have paid for the materials in advance and therefore risk losing this payment.

 In both scenarios, you are significantly exposed financially.
 This impacts not only your bottom line but also your cash flow, potentially making you incapable of paying your creditors, your employees or your suppliers, who may all raise legal actions against you.